jnbt/action_enum/README.md

 ### On auto-instantiation

-If you only define a static value without instanciating it Enum.init(...) will instanciate it for you.
-Please be aware that this doesn't work for constants! (because they are constants) - You have to use `var` instead of `const` when you want auto-instanciation.
+If one only defines a static value without instantiating it, Enum.init(...) will instantiate it.
+Please be aware that this doesn't work for constants (because they are constants)! - use `var` instead of `const` when you want auto-instanciation.

 So auto-instantiation is a little shorter to write, but a little slower in execution (because constants are faster).
-Also you could change an Enum value that is a variable (not a constant) after creation somewhere, because a variable is not locked (don't do this, ok?).

 Why?
 ----

-A naive (and good-enough for lots of cases) way to fake Enums is using static constants of type `String` or `int / uint` in a dedicated class.
+A naive way to fake Enums is using static constants of type `String` or `int / uint` in a dedicated class.

-This has the downside that don't have proper *type-checking* for parameters, e.g. `changeState(state:int)` -vs- `changeState(state:EState)`
+This has the downside that there is no proper *type-checking* for parameters, e.g. `changeState(state:int)` -vs- `changeState(state:EState)`

-Also you could easily end up doing copy-page errors when adding new values, changing the value-name but not the actual value.
+Also one could easily end up doing copy-paste errors when adding new values, changing the value-name but not the actual value.

-E.g:

 ```actionscript
 public static const STATE1:int = 0;